Frequently asked questions

 Is Sirovilla social or community housing?

-Social housing is typically government run or government funded.
-Sirovilla is classified as community housing, so is not funded by the government and relies on rental income to meet all management, and maintenance costs.
+Social housing is typically government-run or government-funded.
+Sirovilla is classified as community housing, so it is not funded by the government and relies on rental income to meet all management and maintenance costs.

 Is Sirovilla Retirement Village a charity?